SpenceKonde/DxCore/README.md

 If you are manually manipulating registers controlling a peripheral, you should not count on the behavior of API functions that relate to the same peripheral, nor should you assume that calling said API functions will be harmless either.
 For example, if you reconfigure TCA0, you should not expect that using analogWrite() will work correctly on TCA0-based pins (for example, if it's no longer in split mode, analogWrite, might overwrite one half of the compare value.
 If you have reconfigured the ADC for free running mode, analogRead() will return errors, and so on.

 ### Timer PWM and exceptions
 In the special case of TCA0, TCA1, and TCD0, a special function called `takeOverTCAn()` (or `takeOverTCD0()`) is provided - calling this will tell the core that you are assuming full responsibility for everything related to that timer. analogWrite on pins it is pointed at will not turn on PWM, nor will digitalWrite turn it off.
-This function will not be available for any timer used to control millis timekeeping.
-Note that if you are using PWM on a pin provided by a type B timer (not recommended, they're lousy at it) this depends on the prescaler settings of a type A timer (one of the reasons they're lousy PWM timers), by default we use TCA0's prescaled clock for the TCBs, so taking over TCA1, if present, will not impact PWM generated by TCBs unless you have reconfigured them to use TCA1.
+This function will not be available for any timer used to control millis timekeeping (and manually reconfiguring such a timer should be expected to break timekeeping.
+Note that if you are using PWM on a pin provided by a type B timer (not recommended, they're lousy at it) they depend on the prescaler settings of a type A timer (one of the reasons they're lousy PWM timers), by default we use TCA0's prescaled clock for the TCBs, so taking over TCA1, if present, will not impact PWM generated by TCBs unless you have reconfigured them to use TCA1.
 We do not change that option after at any point after user code has started running, so you can move it to use TCA1 and take over TCA0 and keep using analogWrite() on the TCB-controlled pins.
 In order to help make manual timer configuration as easy as possible, we also tell type A timers to do a hard reset, which sets them back to power on reset configuration.

 Becausue TCD0 does not have that option, you will start from our initial configuration.
 We'll stop changing it, but we can't reset it to power on state.
 That timer is so wacky and strange and complicated, realistically you're going to be dumping the values of all the registers to examine anyway throughout the development process anyway.
 Outside of the XMega parts (where almost everything is a nightmarish maze) this is possibly the most complicated peripheral in the AVR line.
 Certainly within ones that people use with Arduino, it is.
 Read the part about synchronization in the datasheet several times.